juninhocruzg3/juninhocruzg3/MyCV.md

 - Single-handedly Designed, developed, and deployed the MVP of See Energy in 2020, covering all aspects from modeling to architecture and implementation.
 - Maintained and developed new features for See Energy in 2021.
 - Created dynamic tables and forms for easy creation of dashboard pages.
-- Spearheaded modularized architecture for code isolation and microservices for scalability and flexibility.
+- Spearheaded modular architecture for code isolation and microservices for scalability and flexibility.
 - Contributed to the modeling of the Energy Use Performance Requirements-Based Metric to rank companies' energy consumption.
 - **Skills:** _Angular, NodeJS, ExpressJS, Python, Flask, Postgres, MongoDB, Docker, GCP._